AlGepe/OmniCalcs/SEO/Factorial/New_Factorial.md

 `5! = 5 * 4 * 3 * 2 * 1 = 120`

-From this example you can get and intuition of what is a factorial and even take a guess at the factorial formula.
+From this example you can see that it is not <portal cid=978>rocket</portal> science; and you might even take a guess at the factorial formula.
 You can also understand why this exclamation point in maths can be regarded as an abbreviation, since it is not a new operation but rather a collection of multiplications.
 In short and rather informally we can define the factorial as the multiplications of all the positive integers equal of smaller than the given number.

 Playing a bit with this we can see that for 5-factorial we can relate it to 4-factorial in a very simple way: